Heat vs. Pacers Player Props Betting Odds

-Bookmakers have listed player props for Bam Adebayo, Tyrese Haliburton and others when the Miami Heat host the Indiana Pacers at Kaseya Center on Thursday at 7:30 PM ET.
+You can find player prop bet odds for Jimmy Butler, Tyrese Haliburton and others on the Miami Heat and Indiana Pacers ahead of their matchup at 8:00 PM ET on Saturday at Kaseya Center.

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!